 Pre-registering for the AAP pass is pretty easy and can be summarized in three main steps:

-1. The guest completes an online application to qualify for an IBCCES Accessibility Card (IAC).
-The guest must provide a recent photo, contact information for themselves, and contact information for the medical provider, government entity, or educational professional who was cited in the application.
+1. The guest completes an online application to qualify for an IBCCES Accessibility Card (IAC), ideally within 30 days of the visit and at least 48 hours before arrival.
+The guest must provide a recent photo along with contact information for themselves and for the medical provider, government entity, or educational professional named in the application.

 2. Universal contacts the guest (if approved for an IAC) to discuss accommodations from Universal

-3. The guest brings their required credentials to the park to discuss the needed accommodations at a dedicated service window which solely handles IBCCES IAC processing.
-If appropriate, a Universal AAP will be issued.
+3. The guest brings their required credentials to the park to discuss the required accommodations at a dedicated service window that handles IBCCES IAC processing only.
+If appropriate, Universal will issue an AAP.

-The IAC pass is digital but if you prefer to have a physical copy there is an option to print.
+The IAC pass is digital, but you can print a physical copy if you prefer.
 To download the pass, there is a mobile app available called IBCCES Accessibility Card on the Apple App Store (iOS) or Google Play (Android).
-I’ve downloaded this app myself and it’s easy and straightforward to use, but if you need any help you can reach out to IBCCES.
+I’ve downloaded this app myself, and it’s easy and straightforward to use.
+If you need any help, you can reach out to IBCCES.

 Where is the IAC Valid?